obiyoag/track_contents/track3.md

 1. Publicly available data (such as [LLD-MMRI2023](https://github.com/LMMMEng/LLD-MMRI2023)) and pre-trained models are allowed.
 2. Only automatic methods are acceptable.

+## Registration
+To access the dataset, please register in the [LiQA registration platform](http://zmic.org.cn/care_2024/eval/register?track=LiQA).

 ## Submission Guidance

 ### Model Submission
-After you register for this challenge, we will assign you an account to login into our [LiQA evaluation platform](http://zmic.org.cn/care_2024/eval/login?track=LiQA).
-You can directly upload your predictions on the validation data (in nifty format) via the website.
+After registration, we will assign participants an account to login into our [LiQA evaluation platform](http://zmic.org.cn/care_2024/eval/login?track=LiQA).
+Participants can directly upload your predictions on the validation data (in nifty format) via the website.
 Note that evaluation of validation data will be allowed up to 10 times for each task per team.
+For fair comparison, the test dataset will remain unseen.
+Participants need to submit their [docker models](http://zmic.org.cn/care_2024/test_submission) for testing.

 ### Paper submission
 TBD

-### Important Dates
+### Timeline

 The schedule for this track is as follows.
 All deadlines (DDL) are in Pacific Standard Time.